 - Lord Goldsmith QC, Attorney-General

 In September 2014 Chambers opened a new office in Singapore’s financial district, in the Ocean Financial Centre.
-This is an exciting and significant development in the evolution of Fountain Court, with a view to assisting the establishment of the new Singapore International Commercial Court in 2015.

 The builder who designed the buildings comprising the core of Fountain Court Chambers was Nicholas Barbon, one of the developers who rebuilt London as a modern city after the Great Fire in 1666.
 He succeeded in redeveloping the area that had been Essex House, and inspiring the new architecture and land use of the city.